victor-shepardson/alpha-GAN/README.md

 # alpha-GAN
-pytorch implementation of Rosca, Mihaela, et al. "Variational Approaches for Auto-Encoding Generative Adversarial Networks." arXiv preprint arXiv:1706.04987 (2017).
+Unofficial pytorch implementation of Rosca, Mihaela, et al. "Variational Approaches for Auto-Encoding Generative Adversarial Networks." arXiv preprint arXiv:1706.04987 (2017).

 **I've got visually reasonable results on CIFAR-100 (see notebook).
 Having difficulty getting both good reconstructions and diverse, natural-looking samples at once though.**

 ## Deviations From The Paper

-In the original paper, prior and posterior terms appear to be swapped in the code discriminator loss (equations 16 and 17 in Algorithm 1).
+In the original paper (v1 on arXiv), prior and posterior terms are be swapped in the code discriminator loss (equations 16 and 17 in Algorithm 1).
+Authors have confirmed.

-Algorithm 1 in the paper is generally vague as to how each network should be updated.
-In this implementation:
+Algorithm 1 in the paper is vague as to how each network should be updated; it doesn't explain how SGD enter the picture, or the details of optimization.
+The authors have confirmed that each of the four networks is updated separately in their experiments.
+However, in this implementation:

-- Encoder and generator are trained jointly
+- Encoder and generator are updated jointly
-- Discriminator and code discriminator are trained jointly
+- Discriminator and code discriminator are updated jointly
 - As in other GAN implementations, discriminator is updated first, then generator for each batch.

+It may be worth revisiting the sequence and separation of optimizers.

 ## Basic Usage